-- 1. Dissemination: It involves only active transparency with no recourse to accountability.
-The content of information is non-compromising; - 2.
+- 1. Dissemination and responsibility: It involves only active transparency, which implies the administration's responsibility as a form of implicit answerability.
+The content of information is non-compromising.
+The typical example developed above is case no. 4, where information about a refugee plan is disclosed by the Federal Council; - 2.
 Institutional processes: It involves passive transparency and accountability under the form of answerability.
-The content of information is non-compromising; - 3.
+The content of information is non-compromising.
+In case 3 (the Tamoil affair), there is a justification provided by the State of Valais, giving answers to a legitimate request made by a journalist; - 3.
 Access to information and sanctions: It involves passive transparency and accountability under the form of enforcement.
-The content of information is compromising; - 4.
+The content of information is compromising.
+In order to illustrate this situation, case 1 (the SECO scandal) refers to sanctions inflicted after revelations about dysfunctions, which arose after a request submitted by a journalist.
+In this case, transparency and accountability are combined to produce good governance, in a situation described by Hood (2010) as predominant in the literature, because it is appealing to both academics and practitioners; - 4.
 Disclosure and remediation: It involves active transparency and accountability under the form of internal answerability and enforcement.
-In that case, the temporality is modified and accountability happens before transparency.
+In this case, the temporality is modified and accountability happens before transparency.
 The content of information is compromising.
+It refers to case 2 (the INSIEME project), in which the problem has been solved internally, before communicating it to the public.
+In this respect, Hood (2010) mentions that transparency in retrospect does not automatically disable accountability processes.
+However, such a method may hurt the democratic ideal, partly based on transparency, as mentioned in the introduction of this paper (see 2.1).